Galois connecting call-by-value and call-by-name

 \section{Conclusions}

-In this paper, we give a general reasoning principle (\cref{theorem:cbv-cbn}) that relates the observable behaviour of terms under call-by-value and call-by-name.
-The reasoning principle works for various collections of side-effects, in particular, it enables us to obtain theorems about divergence and nondeterminism.
-It is about open expressions, and allows us to change evaluation order \emph{within} programs.
-We obtain a result about call-by-value and call-by-name evaluations of \emph{programs} as a corollary (\cref{corollary:cbv-cbn-programs}).
+In this paper, we give a general reasoning principle (\autoref{theorem:cbv-cbn}) that relates the observable behaviour of terms under call-by-value and call-by-name.
+The reasoning principle works for various collections of computational effects, in particular, it enables us to obtain theorems about divergence and nondeterminism.
+It is about open expressions, and enables us to change evaluation order \emph{within} programs.

+The technique we use involves first relating the observable behaviour of the call-by-value and call-by-name translations of expressions via a logical relation (\autoref{thm:fundamental}).
+We obtain a result about call-by-value and call-by-name evaluations of \emph{programs} as a corollary (\autoref{corollary:cbv-cbn-programs}).
 Applying this to divergence, we show that if the call-by-value execution terminates with some result then the call-by-name execution terminates with the same result.
 For nondeterminism, we show that all possible results of call-by-value executions are possible results of call-by-name executions.
-There may be other collections of side-effects we can apply our technique to, including combinations of divergence and nondeterminism.
+There may be other collections of effects we can apply our technique to, including combinations of divergence and nondeterminism.

 We expect that our technique can be applied to other evaluation orders.
 Two evaluation orders can be related by giving translations into some common language (here we use CBPV), constructing maps between the two translations, and showing that (for some models) these maps form Galois connections.
-A major advantage of the technique is that it allows us to identify axiomatic properties of side-effects (thunkable, etc.) that give rise to relationships between evaluation orders.
+A major advantage of the technique is that it allows us to identify axiomatic properties of computational effects (thunkable, etc.) that give rise to relationships between evaluation orders.